kganallinone/KGANTutorials/KGAN's COLLECTIONS/SKETCHWARE/SKETCHWARE.md

 ## ABOUT

-[Sketchware Pro](https://sketchware-docs.vercel.app/docs/getting-started.html) is a modified version of the popular app building tool Sketchware that includes additional features and improvements.
-Our repository welcomes contributions from anyone interested in adding new features and functionalities to the app.
+[Sketchware Pro](https://sketchware-docs.vercel.app/docs/getting-started.html) is a modified version of the famous mobile app development tool Sketchware that contains new features and enhancements.
+The used of this free scratch based integrated development environment (IDE) is for developing real android applications using eXtensible Markup Language (XML) for front-end and Java for back-end.

 [<kbd> <br><img src="https://cdn4.iconfinder.com/data/icons/iconsimple-logotypes/512/github-512.png" width="12"/> Github Sketchware<br> </kbd>](https://github.com/Sketchware-Pro/Sketchware-Pro)